-Although choosing to pursue the 'safer option' of a career in science after high school, rather than in art, I continued to draw and paint and take art classes where I could.
-Plagued by anxiety and severe depression throughout my teens and adult life, art-making was always a means by which I could escape the darkness and feel safe, free, and at peace.
-Nothing made me feel as settled as art did, but mental illness, self-doubt, and the responsibilities of life saw that I put art to the back of my mind for too many years.
+Although choosing to pursue the 'safer option' of a career in biological science after high school, rather than in art, I continued to draw and paint and took art classes at university where I could.
+Plagued by anxiety and severe depression throughout most of my life, art-making was always a hobby, a means by which I could escape the darkness and feel safe, free, and at peace.
+Nothing made me feel as settled as art did, but mental illness, self-doubt, and the responsibilities of life saw that I put a professional career in art to the back of my mind for many years after university.

 In late 2015, with my 40th birthday looming and faced with the realization that my life was potentially half over, I began to ponder some quite existential questions; why am I here, what is my purpose in life, what do I want to do with the rest of my life, what is it that makes me truly happy?
 I kept coming back to one answer…art.

 Early in 2016, I learned that Ken Done - my most favourite artist, one whose work continued to inspire me endlessly since first seeing it all those years ago - was to hold an exhibition of his abstract reef paintings at the Rockhampton Art Gallery in October that year, only a few hours drive away from me.
 I felt compelled to go, especially as I had never seen his reef-inspired works in person before and as they were such a huge influence on my own art, so I moved mountains to make it happen.

 Attending the exhibition, meeting Ken Done, hearing him speak about his work and experiences as an artist, and taking an art class under his tutelage...it was life-changing for me.
 Through those experiences, I found a happiness, a self-belief, and a dogged determination that I never knew I had and I began to chase my dream of becoming the professional artist I had always wanted to be.
 After all, if Ken Done could start his career as an artist at age 40, then there was no reason why I couldn't too.